 Ingredients

-- 3 pounds chuck cubes or stewing beef
+- 3 pounds beef chuck roast trimmed and cubed, or stewing beef*

 - 1 teaspoon salt